epimorphics/ukhpi/README.md

 }
 ```

-The local application can then connect to the triple store via a `data-api`
+The local application can then connect to the triple store via the `data-api`
 service.

-### Running the data service API locally
+### Running the Data API locally

 The easiest way to do this is via a local docker container.
 The `data-api` image
 can be built from [lr-data-api